Kili69/Tier0-User-Management/README.md

 # Introduction
 Kerberos Authentication Policies are a common way to isolate Tier 0 accounts in Active Directory.
 Tier 0 accounts are those that have the highest level of privilege and access to the most sensitive resources, such as domain controllers, schema administrators, and enterprise administrators.
 Isolating Tier 0 accounts can help prevent credential theft, lateral movement, and privilege escalation attacks.
 The huge benefit of Kerberos Authentication Policy is that it is independent of the client.
 The isolation is handled on the Key Distribution Center (KDC), which is the service that issues Kerberos tickets, and not on the client.
 This means that the policy can be enforced regardless of the device or application that the Tier 0 account uses to authenticate.
 The downside is that the Kerberos Authentication Policy must be added to each Tier 0 account manually.
-This can be a tedious and error-prone task, especially if there are many Tier 0 accounts in the domain.
 The purpose of these scripts is to automate the manual task and make it easier to manage the Kerberos Authentication Policy for Tier 0 accounts.
+Kerberos Authentication Policies can be used to restrict interactive logon to Tier 0 and Tier 1

+# Enforcing Kerberos Authentication Policy for Tier 0 and Tier 1
+This solution provides both options to restrict interactive logon.

 # Tier 0 User Management Version 0.1
 This solution provides automated prozesses to manage Tier 0 users.